-- said system further comprising a plurality of client manager nodes, - each client manager node comprising computer program code means for sending message data across said multicast communication channel, - said message data containing a destination information and not containing an individual address of a message manager node, - each message manager node comprising computer program code means for receiving message data comprising destination information matching a destination of the message manager.
+- said message manager nodes being configured to comprise destinations, said destinations being at least one of a queue and a topic; - each client manager node comprising computer program code means for sending message data across said multicast communication channel, - said message data containing a destination information and not containing an individual address of a message manager node, each message manager node comprising computer program code means for receiving message data comprising destination information matching a destination of the message manager, and for maintaining said destination being at least one of a queue and a topic.

-3. A message system according to claim 2 where each message manager node further comprises data storage means for storing message data and comprises means for sending message data, depending on the content of a request signal.
+3. The message system of claim 2 where each message manager node further comprises data storage means for storing message data in at least one of a queue and a topic and comprises means for sending message data, depending on the content of a request signal.

-4. A message system according to claim 1 where the number of the client manager nodes of said group of client manager nodes is independent from the number of the message manager nodes of said group of message managers.
+4. The message system of claim 1 where the number of the client manager nodes of said group of client manager nodes is independent from the number of the message manager nodes of said group of message managers.

-5. A message system according to claim 1 in which not all possible pairs of nodes in the server cluster are required to exchange data directly.
+5. The message system of claim 1 in which not all possible pairs of nodes in the server cluster are required to exchange data directly.

-6. A message system according to claim 1, in which a reliable multicast communications protocol is used for internode data transfer, in which a plurality of message manager nodes is provided, wherein at least two message manager nodes are configured to contain identical destinations to maintain one or more identical, redundant copies of stored data from the same data transfer that maintains the original copy of stored data.
+6. The message system of claim 1, in which a reliable multicast communications protocol is used for inter-node data transfer, in which a plurality of message manager nodes is provided, wherein at least two message manager nodes are configured to contain identical destinations to maintain one or more identical, redundant copies of stored data received in the same multicast transmission from a client manager as the original copy of stored data.